When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models

-In this context, we bring empirical evidence to assess the efficiency of language models pretraining and adaptation methods on 16 low-resource and typologically diverse unseen languages.
-Our results show that the "Hard" languages are currently out-of-the-scope of any currently available language models and are therefore left outside of the current NLP progress.
+In this context, we bring empirical evidence to assess the efficiency of language models pretraining and adaptation methods on 15 low-resource and typologically diverse unseen languages.
+Our results show that the ``Hard" languages are currently out-of-the-scope of any currently available language models and are therefore left outside of the current NLP progress.
 By focusing on those, we find that this challenge is mostly due to the script.
-Transliterating them to a script that is used by a related higher resource language on which the language model has been pretrained on leads to large improvements in downstream task performance.
+Transliterating them to a script that is used by a related higher resource language on which the language model has been pretrained on leads to large improvements in downstream performance.
 Our results shed some new light on the importance of the script in multilingual pretrained models.
-While previous work suggests that multilingual language models could transfer efficiently across scripts in zero-shot settings \citep{pires2019multilingual,K2020Cross-Lingual}, our results show that such cross-script transfer is possible only if the model has seen related languages in the same script during pretraining.
+While previous work suggests that multilingual language models could transfer efficiently across scripts in zero-shot settings \citep{pires2019multilingual,karthikeyan2019cross}, our results show that such cross-script transfer is possible only if the model has seen related languages in the same script during pretraining.

 Our work paves the way for a better understanding of the mechanics at play in cross-language transfer learning in low-resource scenarios.
-We strongly believe that our method could contribute to bootstrapping NLP resources and tools for low-resource languages, thereby favoring the emergence of NLP ecosystems for languages that are currently under-served by the NLP community.
+We strongly believe that our method can contribute to bootstrapping NLP resources and tools for low-resource languages, thereby favoring the emergence of NLP ecosystems for languages currently under-served by the NLP community.